Layout and styling¶

 used as target of CSS selectors.
 This allows for CSS to be attached to

-(or its contents).
+each Widget (or its contents).
 For example, the TabbedPanel is in a

-s that map one-to-one to HTML
+<div class=”reahl-tabbedpanel”>.
+Widgets that map one-to-one to HTML

 tags do not have special classes – they can be targeted in CSS by just

-using the HTML tag name they represent: the reahl.web.ui.P
+using the HTML tag name they represent: the reahl.web.ui.P Widget is just a <p>,

 for example.

-can add additional CSS classes to a
+Any Layout can add additional CSS classes to a

-or change how content is added to it.
+Widget or change how content is added to it.

 Given these ways to be able to target a Widget

-(possibly modified by a specific Layout
+(possibly modified by a specific Layout) via

 CSS, you can write normal CSS to provide your own look and feel for

-s (if you really want to).
+Reahl Widgets (if you really want to).
 In the

-reference documentation for each Widget
+reference documentation for each Widget an

 explanation is given of what the HTML for that

-looks like, for this purpose.
+Widget looks like, for this purpose.
 (Similar

-documentation is provided with Layout
+documentation is provided with Layouts.)

 In order to use your own CSS on a page, you need to add a link to it on your HTML5Page subclass.
 For example in the __init__ of your class, you can write: